 My very first attempt at Baked General Tso’s Chicken

 Man, this looked so sad, and absolutely nothing like the original recipe photo.
 But it smelled delicious and I certainly wasn’t letting it go to waste.
 So I took a bite, and it took me right back to the restaurant.
 The sauce is spicy, but not overwhelming, and extremely flavorful.
-I failed in several areas: I didn’t make enough of the sugar/water mixture, I didn’t let the mixture cook down enough, and I didn’t have cornstarch to thicken the sauce.
-I used flour, but it isn’t the same.
+I failed in several areas: I didn’t let the sugar/water mixture cook down enough, and I didn’t have cornstarch to thicken the sauce.
+I used flour, but it didn’t work very well.

 Now that is how Baked General Tso’s Chicken should look.
 The sauce is a deeper color than some I’ve had at restaurants, but that’s because I cooked the sauce low and slow.

 KEY SAUCE INGREDIENTS IN BAKED GENERAL TSO’S CHICKEN

 The sauce is what makes Baked General Tso’s Chicken so special.
 The sauce is easy to make, and takes ingredients you probably have in your pantry anyway

 - Soy Sauce – I use low sodium soy sauce whenever possible, and it’s widely available in grocery stores